 Fi Slaven was appointed to the Austin Health Board in July 2018.

 Fi is a Director at the Accounting firm William Buck Victoria and Chair of their Risk Committee.
-She also is a Non-Executive Director for Crime Stoppers Victoria and Chair of the Spinal Research Institute.
+She also is a Non-Executive director for Crime Stoppers Victoria and Chair of the Spinal Research Institute.

-She is a passionate advocate for diversity, equality and inclusion and has been particularly focused and influential in promoting women's participation in STEM careers.
+Fi is a passionate advocate for diversity, equality and inclusion and has been particularly focused and influential in promoting women's participation in STEM careers.
 As such, Fi was recognised for her contributions to the industry by her peers and was named 2014 National and Victorian ICT Woman of the Year.